Spanish Course Descriptions

 ML 384 Intermediate-Level Composition and Conversation

 A course designed to correct weaknesses in writing skills and to develop conversational skills, with equal emphasis to both.
 Taught completely in Spanish.
-Prerequisite: G-ML209 or equivalent (such as an appropriate score on a placement exam).
+Prerequisite: G-ML209 or equivalent.
 (Fall)

 ML 385 Advanced-Level Composition and Conversation